 Yes, you read that title correctly.
 That out of their minds, slightly alcoholic team over at Epic Meal Time were the first to teach me about YouTube marketing.
-As with all successful YouTube channels, they had to build their own channel themselves.
+As with all successful YouTube channels, they had to build their channel themselves.
 There was no network backing them or an executive producer coming on board to show them the ropes.
 There wasn’t even anyone with any real experience!

 Their channel, both as it exists now and how it has progressed, is a great example of how YouTube marketing works.
-Behind the absurd food, the drinking, and the bird noise swear words is a group of marketers who have made their own brand in a unique space.
+Behind the absurd food, the drinking, and the bird noise swear words is a group of marketers who have made their brand in a unique space.

-It always starts with an idea and a brand identity
+Youtube Marketing starts with an idea and a brand identity

 You may not know this, but Epic Meal Time all started from one video.
-Harley, the Sauce Boss and leader of the group, uploaded a video of himself eating an insanely large Wendy’s Baconator.
-For some reason, the video caught on, went viral, and gave Harley an idea.
+Harley, the Sauce Boss, and leader of the group uploaded a video of himself eating an insanely large Wendy’s Baconator.
+For some reason, the video caught on went viral and gave Harley an idea.
 The idea which is now Epic Meal Time.

 Harley may not have known it, but he was going through the same process as many marketers before him.
 He created something unique, put it out there, and found that there was a market for it.
-With this knowledge he went about creating something better, something sustainable.
+With this knowledge, he went about creating something better, something sustainable.
 Something like the first ever official episode of Epic Meal Time!

 So many aspects of what their channel became were present in the first episode:

 - The Epic music

 And, not to ever forget, perhaps the greatest gift they ever gave us: The character who came to be known as Muscles Glasses.
 Everything grew from this already well-established point, and I don’t think it was an accident at all.